bowdoin-compgeom-f24/hull2d-manny_jack/README.md

-1. what sort of inputs constitute degeneracies for the algorithm and how you handled these degeneracies
+1. what sort of inputs constitute degeneracies for the algorithm and how you handled these degeneracies The main type of inputs that constitute degeneracies are those which contain colinear points, such as points in a horizontal or vertical line, or many points along the sides of a shape.
+In order to handle these and ensure that the hull only contains the extreme points on the hull, we use the left_strictly function.
+Because the function returns a 0 for any right turns or colinear points, we pop the previous point if the result of that function is not 1.
+This will continue adding and popping points to the hull until we reach the final point which will be added, ensuring that the hull only contains extreme points.

 2. pictures of the two initializers you created & pictures of the other initializers you used